amir1376/ab-download-manager/README.md

 ## Contribution

+> ❌ **Important Notice:** The entire codebase is being completely rewritten.
+Pull requests are **not accepted** at this
+> time, as incoming changes may be lost or conflict heavily with ongoing refactoring.
+Please wait until the refactor is
+> complete before submitting any PRs.

 Contributions to this project are very welcome!

 If you want to contribute to this project, please read [Contributing Guide](CONTRIBUTING.md) first.